-The mission of the Foundation is to end polycystic kidney disease (PKD).
+The mission of the Foundation is "WE GIVE HOPE.
+We fund research, advocate for patients, and build a community for all impacted by PKD."
 Toward this goal, the Foundation promotes research to better understand PKD through research and to improve the care and treatment of those it affects.
-Our vision is that "no one suffers the full effects of PKD."
+Our vision is to "#endPKD."